Sara9833/Dark-and-Light-Calculator/README.md

 # Dark-and-Light-Calculator

-This is a simple calculator web application that supports both dark and light themes.
-It allows users to perform basic arithmetic operations and switch between different themes for visual preferences.
+Welcome to the Dark-and-Light Calculator!
+This is a simple web application that brings a dynamic calculator experience with both dark and light themes.
+It enables users to perform basic arithmetic operations while offering the flexibility to switch between different themes for personalized visual preferences.

-# Features
+## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, division.
+- Additional functionalities: exponentiation (^), square root (√), percentage (%), and factorial (!).
 - Support for parentheses to group expressions.
-- Dark and light themes for different visual preferences.
+- Dark and light themes for enhanced visual comfort.
 - Visual feedback on button clicks.

-# Usage
+## Usage

-To use the calculator, simply enter the numbers and operations using the provided buttons.
-The display will show the entered expression and the calculated result.
-You can switch between dark and light themes by clicking the theme toggle button.
+Using the calculator is straightforward.
+Simply input numbers and operations using the provided buttons.
+The display will showcase the entered expression along with the calculated result.
+The theme toggle button empowers you to seamlessly switch between the dark and light themes.

-# Buttons
+## Buttons

 - Numbers: 0-9
-- Operators: +, -, *, /, (, )
+- Operators: +, -, *, /, ^, √, %, !, (, )
 - Special Buttons: C (Clear), < (Backspace), = (Equal)

-# Themes
+## Themes

-The calculator supports two themes:
+The Dark-and-Light Calculator caters to two themes:

-- Light Theme: Provides a clean and bright interface for daytime use.
+- Light Theme: A clean and vibrant interface ideal for daytime usage.
-- Dark Theme: Offers a stylish and low-light interface for nighttime use.
+- Dark Theme: A chic and low-light interface tailored for nighttime usage.

+## Contributing

+We welcome contributions to enhance this calculator further!
+If you have new features, improvements, or fixes to propose, feel free to submit a pull request.
+Let's work together to make this calculator even better.

-# Credits
+## Credits

-This calculator is based on an open source project.
-The original project can be found here.
+This calculator is built upon an open-source foundation.
+The original project that inspired this creation can be found at [OriginalProjectLink](link-to-original-project).